 Jack Porter (Nick Wechsler)

 Jack Porter was childhood friends with Amanda Clarke and adopted her dog after she was taken away by social services.
 Jack Porter remembers her fondly as a reminder of better times and named his boat after her.
-Nolan Ross encourages him to try and date Emily Porter as a means of salvaging her soul.
+Nolan Ross encourages him to try and date Emily Thorne as a means of salvaging her soul.

 - A Boy and His X: Is pretty much inseparable from Sammy, the dog Amanda bequeathed on him years before.

-Break the Cutie: Holy crap does the second season screw him hard.
+- Break the Cutie: Holy crap does the second season screw him hard.
 His father's involvement in a murder years ago comes back to ruin his life when the Ryan brothers show up to try and take over Jack's bar as a means of avenging their father.
 Nate Ryan's later conversation with Conrad Grayson leads to the death of fake Amanda during their honeymoon.
 Jack's attempt to get revenge for this leads to Conrad's attempt to assassinate Jack in the form of a bombing.
 The bombing takes Declan's life instead.
 After all that, can you really blame him for the inevitable?

-Hair-Trigger Temper: After Amanda's death, his temper becomes so bad that it's arguable who's got a worse rein on his anger between him and Daniel.
+- Hair-Trigger Temper: After Amanda's death, his temper becomes so bad that it's arguable who's got a worse rein on his anger between him and Daniel.
 After the aforementioned event, he's shown to be increasingly irritable towards Nolan and Emily for their secrets as well as whatever involvement they had in the events between the current summer and the previous one.

-Nice Guy: Could be the poster boy for this trope, especially in comparison to the other characters...
+- Nice Guy: Could be the poster boy for this trope, especially in comparison to the other characters...

 - Parental Abandonment: Jack and Declan Porter's mother abandoned her family when the boys were very young and they were raised by their father.

-Perpetual Poverty: By the time the show begins, all the Porters have left to their name is the bar their father owns and Jack's boat.
+- Perpetual Poverty: By the time the show begins, all the Porters have left to their name is the bar their father owns and Jack's boat.
 The boat is sold to Nolan in season one, though because Nolan understands what the boat means to Jack, he does return it eventually.
 The bar gets enough for the Porters to get by, but their conditions never improve, so maintenance problems with the bar is enough to make them panic.
 Nolan and Emily are willing to support them whenever the situation becomes too drastic, though Jack's pride keeps him from accepting help from either of them.
 In Season 2, Jack and Declan's inability to manage the bar pushes them into debt with another pair of brothers that have a score to settle with Jack's now deceased father.

 - Promotion to Parent: When their father dies from a heart attack, the adult Jack becomes Declan's guardian.

-Revenge: After a season and a half of decidedly attempting to stay away from the Graysons, Amanda's death puts him on the same warpath that Emily's been on for most of her life.
+- Revenge: After a season and a half of decidedly attempting to stay away from the Graysons, Amanda's death puts him on the same warpath that Emily's been on for most of her life.
 His amateur attempts at joining the revenge game ends up ruining his life further than solving anything.
 Declan's death drives him to the brink of executing an assassination on Conrad, to the point where it takes Emily revealing her true identity to him to stop him.

 - Secret Keeper: Emily revealed that she was really Amanda Clarke to Jack in the Season 2 finale to keep him from assassinating Conrad.
 It worked, but come Season 3, he's realized that everything that's happened, including Declan's death, was as a result of Emily's actions.
 That said, he's given Emily a deadline to finish her business in the Hamptons and then disappear, and threatens to reveal her identity to everyone if she doesn't.

 - Took a Level in Jerkass: Amanda's death has him out for Grayson blood, but his disdain isn't entirely aimed at them; he begins to openly show contempt towards anyone that might be involved during the incident and makes it very clear that he's sick of Emily and Nolan for keeping secrets from him and trying to keep him out of the way of the Graysons' sights.

 A child of the foster system and institutionalized for most of her life, her life changed by becoming cellmates with (the real) Amanda Clarke.
 Emily Thorne traded names with her after befriending her.
 Having become a stripper after her release, she is intrigued by the life her cellmate has created for it.

-Defeat Means Friendship: When Amanda first met the real Emily in juvie, they got into a brief but brutal fight; now, they seem rather close, enough for Emily being willing to switch identities.
+- Defeat Means Friendship: When Amanda first met the real Emily in juvie, they got into a brief but brutal fight; now, they seem rather close, enough for Emily being willing to switch identities.

 - I Just Want to Be Loved: She's crazy, but still intently devoted to anyone gives her love and acceptance.
 She panics at the thought that Emily doesn't love her, and briefly sides with Tyler when he plays with this doubt of hers.

 - Red Oni: She is quite manic, especially when compared to her composed Emily/Amanda counterpart.

-Undying Loyalty: To Emily/the real Amanda.
+- Undying Loyalty: To Emily/the real Amanda.
 To the point where she panics at the thought that Emily might not be as loyal to her.
 She briefly sides with Tyler in an attempt to try and fix her connection with Emily.